I am a PhD candidate in the History of Art at Yale University, specializing in the art of the ancient Mediterranean and its afterlives.

 Prior to Yale, I received an BA in Classics from Princeton University, and an MA from the Williams College Graduate Program in the History of Art.
 I’ve excavated at the Molyvoti Thrace Archaeological Project and in Southern Italy at Metaponto.
 In my artistic work, I explore the boundaries between scholarship and art.

 You can learn more about my research areas here.
 The gallery contains images and objects, so you can see how projects I’m working on come together.
-You can also check out my CV here or reach out to me at savannah.marquardt@yale.edu.
+You can also check out my CV or email me at savannah.marquardt@yale.edu.